hirememorey/nba-lineup-optimizer/docs/quick_start.md

 If you encounter issues:

 1. **Check the logs**: Look for error messages in `*.log` files
-2. **Review reports**: Generated `*.md` files contain detailed information
+2. **Review reports**: Generated `*.md` files contain detailed information, especially `api_smoke_test_report.md`.
-3. **Run validation**: Use `python run_implementation_demo.py` for complete validation
+3. **Run validation**: Use `python run_implementation_demo.py` for a complete system check.
 4. **Check documentation**: See `docs/implementation_guide.md` for detailed troubleshooting

 The system is designed to be robust and self-diagnosing.
-Most issues can be resolved by following the troubleshooting steps above.
+The current failures are an example of the system working correctly to prevent bad data from entering the pipeline.